materokatti/cybersecurity/templates/controls-and-compliance-checklist.md

-# Controls and compliance checklist exemplar
+# Controls and compliance checklist

-Select “yes” or “no” to answer the question: *Does Botium Toys currently have this control in place?*
+Select “yes” or “no” to answer the question

 **Controls assessment checklist**